rasundsbak/rtd-tutorial/docs/source/07_prompting.rst

 When the log is too long, the model gets tired
 ---------------------
-It needs to rest.
+The AI needs to rest.
+It can be overwhelmed, just like humans.
 When the conversation is too long, the model might start to seem comfused, or start using a strange language.
 Ask the model to sum up the conversation.
 This can be the first prompt in a new dialogue, and you can delete the old dialogue.